 IT facilities on Campus

 There are Windows Desktop PCs available in the Library as well as two computer rooms, one open 24 hours a day, year round (Atrium).
 There are colour printers available in the Library Foyer and the Atrium computer room, with photocopying and scanning ability.

 There are also two communal areas equipped with screens for collaborative working, and Wi-Fi access is available throughout all University buildings.

 Once you’ve completed your registration process, you’ll be able to install Microsoft Office 365 free of charge on up to five of your personal devices.

 All our PCs have Microsoft Office 365, Genstat, SPSS, Read and Write 12 LM ??, Mindgenius and SensusAccess (to name but a few applications), as well as a provide a wide range of specialised software, including geographical information systems and agricultural management packages.

 All lecture presentations and other teaching resources are available on Gateway, our virtual learning environment, which students can access remotely, at any time of the day or night.
-Students also have access to the new myRAU mobile and desktop app and support from a dedicated IT Helpdesk.
+Students also have access to support from a dedicated IT Helpdesk.

 IT facilities for disabled students